sww1235/edc-mux-board/README.md

 The initial plan is to use VHDL as the language of choice and then choose a FPGA based on the actual requirements of the project.

+All code, schematics and pcb layouts in this repo are released under MIT, unless they are licensed under another license, in which case they are under that license.
+If you are the maintainer of code that I have used in this project and consider my license to be counter to your license, create an issue and we can discuss it.
+This is a personal project with no hope or intention of ever commercializing it.

 ## Overview of FPGA logic

 All digital audio is using the I2S interface with PCM audio.
 Need a serial to